italia/openid-federation-browser/SETUP.md

 ## Requirements
 To run or build the software, NodeJs version 20 or higher must be installed.
+If you use GNU/Linux, you should follow the instruction published [here](https://nodejs.org/en/download).

 ## Installation
 To install the package move in the root of project directory and run: